Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Related works

-\paragraph{\textbf{Orchestrator as an attacker}} Attacks altering model integrity in federated learning have predominantly focused on client-to-client or client-to-orchestrator threats \cite{Battista_2012ICML,Blanchard_NIPS2017,li2016data,gupta2023novel,Zhang_2022_FLDETECTOR}, with a limited emphasis on orchestrator-driven attacks \cite{wang2019beyond}.
-In client-driven attacks, adversarial participants may manipulate local updates to corrupt the global model (e.g., model poisoning attacks \cite{Blanchard_NIPS2017}) or insert backdoors \cite{bagdasaryan2020backdoor}.
-Some works have explored collusion among clients to extract information about other clients or degrade the performance of the global model \cite{Nasr2019IEESP}.
-However, comparatively fewer studies address the threat model where the orchestrator itself is adversarial despite its privileged access to both local models and the aggregation process.
-Wang \etal \cite{wang2019beyond} demonstrated that a malicious server can exploit federated updates using a GAN-based discriminator to reconstruct data from specific targeted clients, highlighting the severity of server-side attacks.
-Lyu \etal \cite{Lyu2020} further emphasised that a malicious or even “honest-but-curious” server poses a significant threat to the integrity of the FL system.
-Such a server holds substantial power to manipulate the learning process—it can alter the global model before dispatching it to clients or even send custom models to targeted clients \cite{Chen_2022_FL_survey}, tamper with training dynamics to control how clients perceive the global model \cite{Lyu2020}, and bias the learning process by favoring updates from selected clients \cite{li2020blockchain}.
 Some server-side attacks can also be part of a multi-step attack pipeline aimed at compromising client privacy.
-Such attacks, namely: membership inference attacks \cite{Yeom_2018_CSF, Shokri2017MIA}, attribute inference attacks \cite{Yeom_2018_CSF}, model inversion attacks \cite{yang2025MI}, all of which can be exacerbated when the target models overfit their training data—a vulnerability that a malicious orchestrator can subtly induce.
-By manipulating global updates to emphasise certain features or by exaggerating personalisation effects, the orchestrator can increase the generalisation gap, thereby enhancing the effectiveness of inference attacks. \paragraph{\textbf{Overfitting} }Overfitting itself is a well-recognised challenge in FL and has been attributed to several factors.
-For instance, a client's model may overfit its local data, increasing its susceptibility to privacy attacks such as Source Inference Attacks (SIA) from a curious server \cite{zhao2025finp}.
-Additionally, data heterogeneity—where client data is non-iid—can lead to local models overfitting their specific distributions, causing divergence from the global objective and hindering convergence \cite{yang2022robust, rothchild2020fetchsgd}.
+Such attacks — including Membership Inference Attacks (MIA) \cite{Yeom_2018_CSF, Shokri2017MIA}, Attribute Inference Attacks (AIA) \cite{Yeom_2018_CSF}, Model Inversion Attacks \cite{yang2025MI}, can all be exacerbated when target models overfit their training data, a vulnerability that a malicious orchestrator can subtly induce.
+By manipulating global updates, the orchestrator can increase the generalisation gap, thereby enhancing the effectiveness of inference attacks. \textbf{Overfitting} Client's model may overfit its local data, increasing its susceptibility to privacy attacks such as Source Inference Attacks (SIA) from a curious server \cite{zhao2025finp}.
+Additionally, data heterogeneity—where client data are non-IID —can lead to local model overfitting to their specific distribution, causing divergence from the global objective and hindering convergence \cite{yang2022robust, rothchild2020fetchsgd}.
 Overfitting is also exploited in client-side poisoning attacks, where a malicious client intentionally overfits on poisoned samples to introduce backdoors into the global model \cite{zawad2021curse}.
 Moreover, rigid training configurations, such as applying a fixed number of local epochs to all clients regardless of dataset size or complexity, can result in uneven training—causing some clients to be underfitted and others to be overfitted—ultimately degrading the quality of the aggregated global model \cite{huang2020loadaboost}.